AlexVKO/Biohacking-tips/README.md

 We'll not mention to to have daily exercices and prevent fast food because its obvious eh? :D

-`Let's join our knowledged to evolve with a better life, helthy and performance.`
+`Let's join our knowledge to evolve with a better life, healthy and performance..`

 ### Nootropics
 ```